Overseas health professionals

 Anyone from outside of the UK (excluding from the Republic of Ireland) will need permission from UK Visas and Immigration (UKVI) to work in the UK and may also need entry clearance before travelling here.

 UKVI is responsible for managing migration.
-To obtain a visa or entry clearance, you will need to meet certain requirements and demonstrate you have the right the work in the UK via:
+To obtain a visa or entry clearance, you will need to meet certain requirements and demonstrate you have the right to work in the UK via:

 - the points-based immigration system